Reewr/promise-phantom/readme.md

 # promise-phantom

-This library is a promise-wrapper around the [node-simple-phantom](https://github.com/baudehlo/node-phantom-simple) library.
+This library is a more extensive promise-wrapper around the [node-simple-phantom](https://github.com/baudehlo/node-phantom-simple) library.

+It includes all the documentation gathered from PhantomJSs official documentation, as well as some notes from personal experience and issue-hunting.

 ## Prerequisites
 In order to use this library you need to have two things: